 Eureka College initiates transformational growth in its students through a diverse range of learning and service opportunities.
 Eureka graduates are educators, innovators, change-makers, community leaders… and even the 40th president of the United States, Ronald W. Reagan, Class of ’32.

-With an enrollment of nearly 700, Eureka College offers more than 30 different majors and a variety of minors and pre-professional programs.
-In a highly personalized setting, students may tailor their experience to their individual needs and interests.
-Rather than mandating content requirements, Eureka College focuses on instilling a set of 10 capabilities before graduation, including analytical inquiry and problem solving, ethical reasoning, scientific literacy and civic responsibility.
+With an enrollment of nearly 700, Eureka College offers more than 30 different majors and a variety of minors and preprofessional programs.
+In a highly personalized setting, students may tailor their educational experience to their individual needs and interests.
+Rather than mandating a list of content requirements, Eureka College focuses on instilling a set of 10 capabilities before graduation—including analytical inquiry and problem solving, ethical reasoning, scientific literacy and civic responsibility.
 Upon graduation, the job placement rate is 97 percent.

 Under its “Uniquely Eureka Advantage” program, Eureka has committed to graduating students in four years (or the fifth year is free), a four-year tuition freeze, an experiential learning award to all new students, and opportunities to study abroad and participate in campus activities.